The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 Course code: 178AA

-Students must complete four subjects from the prescribed lists.
+Students must complete 50 credit points from the prescribed lists.

 Students who do not have a law degree from a common law jurisdiction or any prior legal studies or experience are also expected to complete the two-day preliminary subject Australian Legal Process and Legal Institutions.